 Monthly Market Review: What's new in the financial markets?

 Thierry Masset, Chief Investment Officer reviews the economic and financial news.
 Every month, he analyses events that have impacted the financial markets.
 The context of any potential stock market fluctuations is equally scrutinized.
-You can find this market analysis and ING's investment strategy by consulting our "Monthly Market Review".

 - Diversification has been challenging, with positive stock/bond correlations through 2022.
 But falling inflation should reverse this trend in 2023 and investors may want to add bonds to their portfolios for additional diversification benefits.
 Even if a recovery won’t be smooth with the threat of recession looming, the fixed-income market now seems to price much of the ongoing monetary tightening cycle.
 In this context, we keep our preference for good credit quality bonds (“investment grade”) over lower quality bonds (“high yield”).

 - As companies with high labor costs and low margins seem vulnerable after their bounce along with cyclicals, we prefer to focus on defensive stocks, especially those with low volatility and high dividend yield (such as Health Care), and value stocks (such as Financials which are boosted by higher rates).

 - As the specter of recession and demand destruction in large energy-consuming parts of the world may continue to dominate near-term commodity market sentiment, we decided to reduce our exposure on commodities from overweight to neutral, by taking profit on Energy.